Inedo/inedo-docs/Content/proget/api/universal-feed/upload.md

 :::(Info) (Recommended: Using pgutil to Create and Upload Universal Packages)

-While this endpoint will allow you create and upload a package to a Universal Feed, we recommend using [pgutil](/docs/proget/api/pgutil) commands to do this. this can easily be achieved using a combination of the `upack create` and `packages upload` commands:
+While this endpoint will allow you create and upload a package to a Universal Feed, we recommend using [pgutil](/docs/proget/api/pgutil) commands to do this.
+This can easily be achieved using a combination of the `upack create` and `packages upload` commands:

 ```bash
 $ pgutil upack create --name=myPackage --version=1.0.1 --source-directory=.\package-files\myPackage --target-directory=.\upacks